 A forex option is an agreement to purchase a currency pair at a predetermined price at a specified future date.
 For example, say you are long the EUR/USD at 1.40, and you feel that there is a chance that it will fall to 1.38 in overnight trading.
 Not wanting to risk a deeper reaction, you decide to put a stop at 1.3750, setting up a potential loss of 250 pips.

 250 pips sound really painful, so you decide to use a forex option to lessen the pain.
 You purchase an option for the overnight hours with a strike price of 1.3750.
 If the EUR/USD goes up and never touches 1.3750 overnight, you would lose the premium that you paid for your currency option.

 If the EUR/USD falls and touches your option and your stop loss, you would receive the profit from your option, depending on how much of a premium you paid, and you would realize the loss of your long trade on the EUR/USD.
 The options profit would make up for some of that loss on your currency trade.

-Advanced Forex trading is about seeing all your options when you make a trade.
+Advanced forex trading is about seeing all your options when you make a trade.
 Aside from using masterful risk management and extreme caution, advanced trading can be an alternate way to make profits and control losses.
-Advanced trading techniques are just about using the markets behavior to your advantage.
+Advanced trading techniques are just about using the behavior of the market to your advantage.
 Learning to use advanced techniques properly is what will give you the edge that will make you stand apart from the average trader.